mkushnir/mrksvnup/README.md

 TODO
 ====

 * Support of different transports: https:// svn+ssh://.
+(Now present but not tested.)
 * Portability to other platforms (?).